E-commerce Business Registration in India: 2026 Legal Guide

 4. Shop and Establishment License

-Under the Shops and Establishment Act, e-commerce businesses in India must obtain a license within 30 days of starting operations.
+Under the Shops and Establishments Act, e-commerce businesses in India must obtain a license within 30 days of starting operations.
 This ensures compliance with state labour laws regarding working hours, wages, employee records, and leave.
 The registration process varies by state.

 Essential Laws and Regulations Every E-Commerce Business Must Follow